 If you avoid gluten then it is a simple swap to gluten-free bread.

 For the most classic vegan afternoon tea sandwich, get your hands on some vegan cream cheese, we recommend the Vegan Society Trademark Approved Violife Original Soft Cheese Dairy Alternative, slice cucumber thinly, cut off the crusts and you have a quick and easy, delicious finger sandwich.

-Healthy Living James has also created a Vegan Chickpea Mayo Salad, which is on the LiberEat app.
+Healthy Living James has also created a Vegan Chickpea Mayo Salad.
 A vegan-friendly alternative to tuna mayo.
 Pop this chickpea mayo salad into some fresh bread or a baguette and slice into finger food size.